Digital-Methods-HASS/au750213_Lindeneg_Liv/Prtf5_FinalProject/README.md

 - It is filtered for unmarried women.
 - The `stilling` column has been heavily altered.

+## Figures
+The visuals created with the different R-scripts are in the `figure` folder as `.png` images

 ## License
 CC-BY 4.0 - Creative Commons Attribution 4.0 International.